CallumNeher/506-Final-Proj/README.md

 The notebook handles all data downloading, training, and model saving internally.

-## Next Steps:
+# Next Steps:
-We really would like for someone to feed the data sequentially through a reccurssive neural network in order to create time stepdepencies.
+We really would like for someone to feed the data sequentially through a reccurssive neural network in order to create time step depencies.